balder-dev/balder/doc/source/basics/execution_mechanism.rst

 To make it easier to understand the functionality of Balder, we will start to consider the differences between :ref:`Setup <Setups>` classes and :ref:`Scenario <Scenarios>` classes a little bit more in detail.

-Difference between Setup and Scenario
+Difference between setup and scenario
 =====================================

 Balder is based on individual :ref:`Scenario <Scenarios>` and :ref:`Setup <Setups>` classes.